dherault/honorable/docs/theming.md

   },
   // These props are applied to the <A /> component, that will be rendered as <a />
   A: {
-    // defaultProps are applied to any instance of the component
+    // defaultStyles are applied to any instance of the component
-    defaultProps: [
+    defaultStyles: [
       {
         color: 'primary',
         cursor: 'pointer',